 Who Should Apply

 We seek applicants who show promise as leading scholars.
 We also seek students whose interests match our faculty’s expertise and strengths.
-We place strong emphasis on personal statements, academic performance, Graduate Records Examination (GRE) scores, letters of recommendation, and communication skills.
+We place strong emphasis on personal statements, academic performance, letters of recommendation, and communication skills.
 We look for applicants to highlight:

 - excellence in prior academic work and research